 After a second submission, the Elections Division has five days to verify the additional signatures.
 If there are still not enough signatures, no further action is taken.
-If there are enough signatures, the petition goes to the Charter Commission to transmit it to the City Council.
+If there are enough signatures, the petition goes to the Charter Commission to transmit it to the City Council for action.
 The amendment must be submitted to the voters as a ballot question at the next general election, if one is to be held within six months but not less than 17 weeks from the date the petition is submitted to the Charter Commission.
 If there is not a general election within that period, a special election must be held within 90 days.
-To be placed on the ballot for the 2014 General Election, petitions for ballot questions must be submitted to the Charter Commission between May 4 and July 8, 2014.

 Placing the Question on the Ballot: